Engineering 101/Waterloo Ready

 - how parents can support

-The Faculty of Engineering has put into place a math preparation course known as ALEKS (Assessment and Learning in Knowledge Spaces) Placement, Preparation and Learning (ALEKS PPL) to help prepare students for academic success.
+The Faculty of Engineering has put into place a math preparation course known as MTHEL 99 (First-Year Engineering Readiness) to help refresh your knowledge of high school mathematics and prepare you for academic success.

-We are providing students with ALEKS PPL to assess their personal level of math preparation and enable them to easily fill in any missing background.
+We are providing students with MTHEL 99 to assess their personal level of math preparation and enable them to easily fill in any missing background knowledge.

 Wondering how you'll find your way around campus, make great friends, join a team, get involved, or just get a handle on what your new world is all about?